Yokeshthirumoorthi/postgres-wisconsin-benchmark/README.md

 Implementation of [Wisconsin Benchmark: Past, present and future](http://jimgray.azurewebsites.net/benchmarkhandbook/chapter4.pdf) using postgres database.

 #### Work Description
-This project provides nodejs scripts to generate data for benchmarking Postgres database based on the Wisconsin Benchmark specification as described in the [paper]((http://jimgray.azurewebsites.net/benchmarkhandbook/chapter4.pdf)).
+This project provides nodejs script to generate data for benchmarking Postgres database based on the Wisconsin Benchmark specification as described in the [paper]((http://jimgray.azurewebsites.net/benchmarkhandbook/chapter4.pdf)).

-To acheive this, initially a node project is setup and add node-postgres npm dependency package. node-postgres package is used to connect js client to PostgreSQL serve.
+To acheive this, initially a node project is initialized with node-postgres npm dependency package. node-postgres package is used to connect js client to PostgreSQL serve.
-In js, generate data for each column, bound to the schema constraints and the rules defined in the paper.
-Finally merge all the column arrays based on index to generate tuples/dataset.
-Map this dataset in-memory and insert each tuple into the database sequentially.
+In js, data is generated for each column, in compliance to the schema constraints and the rules defined in the paper.
+Finally all the column arrays are merged based on indices to generate tuples/dataset.
+This in-memory dataset is iterated to insert each tuple into the database sequentially.

-After all the rows are inserted, do a select query and save the output to a file.
+After all the rows were inserted, a select query is execute for data verification and to save the sample output to a file.

 #### Sample Data
 Sample data (50 rows) generated using code generator is available here - [TENKTUP1](https://github.com/Yokeshthirumoorthi/postgres-wisconsin-benchmark/blob/master/TENKTUP1.csv) and here [TENKTUP2](https://github.com/Yokeshthirumoorthi/postgres-wisconsin-benchmark/blob/master/TENKTUP2.csv)